henrysher/esch/readme.rst

 implement dynamic library loading and threading.

 Right now Esch supports building only on Mac.
-Linux and other Unix family should be supported but not tested.
+Linux and other Unix family OS should be OK but not tested.
 Windows build support will be added later.

 To build Esch, make sure to install the following dependencies: